mwong4/Ctrl-A-Electronic-Election_System/README.md

 This is a electornic election system built for the Ctrl-A club at the University of Waterloo.

+**NOTE**: For local testing, you can refer to the README in the Vagrant-Deployment folder.

 ## Settup

 Prior to usage, a few configurations must be completed.
 First, ensure that python is installed.